Ra1nWarden/GameDesign/README.txt

-Lab2 submission:
+Lab3 submission:
-Animation can be changed in the constructor of LabOneGame.java.
-There are "jump" and "walk".
+Health bars are added to marios.
+For demo purposes, the transformations done on lab 2 are also applied to the health bar.